Flower and Ash

 The firing produced a lovely earthy brownish area on the top and some swatches of beautiful black ash on the side and bottom.

-The box was dug out with an “evacuation” area in the middle and an escape hole in the bottom.
+The box is excavated in the middle with an escape hole in the bottom.

 The underside of the box reveals the ash of the wood burning, which could reach over 2300 degrees and takes about a week+ for the process, loading, firing, cooling, & unloading.
 That's not counting all the pre/post work -- getting/splitting/stacking wood/repairs, clean up of shelves/posts, and lots of other tasks that go into such a firing.